-Rhyme Tone and Pace Have a big impact on rhythm and expected by punctuation.
-Onomatopoeia Repetition When words and phrases are repeated multiple times.
-Similes Identifies something as being the same as something else.
+Rhyme Rhyming words occur very often in poems, sometimes in patterns of a poem.
+Tone and Pace Have a big impact on rhythm and expected by punctuation and shape of a poem.
+Onomatopoeia When a word imitates the sound it makes (e.g. BANG, SPLASH) Repetition When words and phrases are repeated multiple times.
+Similes Compares two different things, using the words "like" or "as".
 Alliterations More than one word beginning with the same letter (close together in text).
-Personification Attributes human qualities to non-human things Hyperbole An exaggeration for emphasis Alliteration Repetition of the same sound at the beginning of words Onomatopoeia Words that sound like what they mean Irony A contrast between what is expected and what actually happens Foreshadowing Hinting at what will happen later in the story Symbolism Using objects or actions to represent ideas or qualities Imagery Descriptive language that creates a picture in the reader's mind
+Metaphors Identifies something as being the same as something else.
+Alliterations More than one word beginning with the same letter (close together in text).
+Personification Giving human qualities to non-human things Personification Giving human qualities to non-human things Hyperbole An exaggeration for emphasis Hyperbole An exaggeration for emphasis Alliteration Repetition of the same sound at the beginning of words Alliteration Repetition of the same sound at the beginning of words Onomatopoeia Words that sound like what they mean Onomatopoeia Words that sound like what they mean Irony A contrast between what is expected and what actually happens Irony A contrast between what is expected and what actually happens Foreshadowing Hinting at what will happen later in the story Foreshadowing Hinting at what will happen later in the story Symbolism Using objects or actions to represent ideas or qualities Symbolism Using objects or actions to represent ideas or qualities Imagery Descriptive language that creates a picture in the reader's mind Imagery Descriptive language that creates a picture in the reader's mind